Classic Pecan Pie: tender nuts, flaky crust, and a gooey brown sugar filling. The best way to end your holiday meal! Made with no corn syrup.

 I love making pecan pie because it’s so easy.
 You just stir a handful of ingredients together, pop it into a pie shell, and bake!

-For this pecan pie recipe, you’ll start by whisking eggs, brown sugar, honey, maple syrup, melted butter, vanilla, and salt together.
-Then, stir in the pecan pieces.
+Start by whisking eggs, brown sugar, honey, maple syrup, melted butter, vanilla, and salt together.

-Pecan pieces work really well for this recipe, because they cost a lot less than whole pecan halves.
+Pecan pieces work really well for this recipe because they cost a lot less than whole pecan halves.
 Save those more expensive pecan halves for the garnish, where they’ll really make an impact!

 It can be really disappointing to cut into a homemade pie only to find the filling is a runny mess!
 So you really want to make sure it’s been baked fully and cooled enough.